 Not everybody's cup of tea maybe, but few would disagree that it's a big time-saver.
 Your video is uploaded to a secure server for processing (and deleted once complete) and within minutes you get back a .sptx subtitle file that's been timed based on your timing rules (minimum interval, minimum duration, maximum characters per line, snap to shot cuts, etc.) and translated into your target language.

 It's as simple and as powerful as that.
-Yes, you'll need to correct some of the timing and edit some of the translation, but you've just significantly reduced the amount of time needed to create a broadcast-ready subtitle file.
-Just how much time have you saved?
-In terms of overall subtitling (including timing, translating, formatting, and reviewing), automated transcription and translation can help reduce the amount of work required by up to 70%.
+Yes, you'll need to tweak some of the translation and AI will introduce timing hallucinations that need fixing, but you've just significantly reduced the amount of time needed to create a broadcast-ready subtitle file.

 The timeline has been rebuilt from the ground up.
 It's now scrollable using the mouse or keyboard, and autoscrolls when you approach the end of the current section so the waveform section you need to time against is always in view.
 We've given the timeline subtitles a makeover as well, adding options for background transparency, border size and colour, and subtitle positioning.